betterbrowser/personet/README.md

 # Personet [Under Development]
 Personet is a web modification project that lets you make websites more fit to you.

-It works by using a browser extension that helps you edit websites like its a figma/penpot file or load a json from another project.
+It works by using a browser extension that allows you to edit websites like a figma/penpot file or load a .json from another project made using personet.
 > Personet works in firefox and chrome including all alternatives

 ## Installation